JoannaEno/javawebappsample/README.md

 ## Ping the App

-- Browse to the following URL: http://<app-url>/api/calculator/ping
+- Browse to the App URL: http://<app-url>/api/calculator/ping
 - You should see text similar to the following:

 Welcome to Java Web App!!!
 This is updated!

 Today's date

 ## App usage